 The COVID-19 crisis is severely straining African economies, threatening to undermine decades of progress and jeopardize long-term goals, including economic transformation.
 But there are certain policy measures that, if prioritized, can help economies rebound more quickly after the immediate crisis and keep the transformation agenda on track.

-Many African governments have moved quickly, enacting “stay at home” measures and emergency fiscal and monetary policies.
+Many African governments quickly enacted “stay at home” measures and emergency fiscal and monetary policies.
 For example, Ghana committed $100 million to support preparedness and response, and another $166 million to support selected industries, while the South Africa Reserve Bank has reduced the policy rate by 100 bps to 5.25 percent and announced measures to ease liquidity conditions.
 To support these efforts, the African Union and the Economic Commission for Africa are tracking policy measures and providing advice, while the African Development Bank floated a $3 billion “Fight COVID-19” social bond.
 The international community is also responding with various measures of emergency relief such as loans and grants, while the G20 agreed to temporarily halt debt payments for the world’s poorest countries.

 However, even after the immediate COVID-19 crisis abates and the necessary economic and social adjustments are made, African governments and their development partners must ensure that Africa’s transformation agenda—which is critical to the continent’s long-term sustainable and equitable growth—is not permanently derailed.
 In fact, governments should use the urgency of the COVID-19 crisis to make meaningful policy changes that will not only help in the short term but also strengthen the long-term recovery efforts.